 We didn’t have the energy nor the time to look into identifying each of these smaller waterfalls, but we pretty much treated them as supplemental features to an excursion to Skykkjedalsfossen.

 Further up the valley from Skytjefossen, we could see a bare rock wall with some power lines where Rembesdalsfossen was supposed to be.

 Instead, there were some thinner waterfalls tumbling around the former location of Rembesdalsfossen.

 When I came back to this area in 2019, I actually took the single-lane road all the way to its end, where there was a cul-de-sac to turn around.

 It appeared that some people actually camped here though it wasn’t clear to me if that was sanctioned or not.

 Neighboring Excursions in Simadalen

-Although we didn’t get a chance to do this during our June 2005 visit to Norway, there was said to be a historic farm above the Sima Power Station at Kjeåsen.
+Although we didn’t get a chance to do this during our June 2005 and June 2019 visits to Norway, there was said to be a historic farm above the Sima Power Station at Kjeåsen.

 Supposedly, it involved going up a narrow single-lane S-tunnel winding its way up to the top of the mountain where there was said to be mindblowing views of the valley and the fjord.

 There were also other hikes leading higher up to the Hardanger Plateau though truthfully we would be hesitant to do them knowing that most of the scenery and waterfalls would be compromised from the hydro developments.